tiny8877/okta.github.io/_source/_code/php/index.md

 ---
-layout: software
+layout: language
 title: Add Okta authentication to your PHP app
 language: PHP
-integration: server
+integration: back-end
 ---

-# Add Okta authentication to your PHP app
+# <i class='icon-48 docsPage code-php'></i> Add Okta authentication to your PHP app

 New to Okta?
 Our Quick Start Guide will walk you through adding user authentication to your PHP application in minutes.